An amendment to the Fair Credit Reporting Act of 1970, FACTA was created to further the protection of consumers against identity theft.

 What Are the Consequences of Failing to Comply With FACTA?

-If you fail to comply with FACTA regulations and become a victim of a data breach leading to identity theft cases for your customers, you can expect to face class action lawsuits that will be financially crippling.
+If you fail to comply with FACTA regulations and become a victim of a data breach, you can expect to face class action lawsuits that will be financially crippling.

-Individuals who experience identity theft because of the failure of a financial institution to implement and abide by FACTA regulations can seek damages under the law.
+Individuals who experience identity theft because a financial institution failed to implement and abide by FACTA regulations can seek damages under the law.
 FACTA states that failure to comply can lead to fines of up to $1,000 per individual violation, even if the consumer did not suffer damages from identity theft.

 But not only will you have to pay steep fines and payback customers who have been harmed, you will face a tarnished reputation, which can lead to lost business.